23 Aug BB&T and SunTrust are merging – make sure they support 2ndVote values

 Alas, SunTrust did recently pull the financial rug out from under two companies which partner with the federal government to house immigrants.
 That’s a policy which must not carry forward to Truist.

 BB&T doesn’t engage in much corporate activism at all.
-Their greatest challenge is the total acquiescing to the LGBT agenda – BB&T ranks a 100 percent on the Human Rights Campaign’s Corporate Equality Index.
-This means that while they don’t push LGBT priorities in their external donations, their corporate structure is set up to make LGBT activists happy.
+Their greatest challenge is their rank of 100 percent on the Human Rights Campaign’s Corporate Equality Index.

 2ndVote Americans can engage with the future Truist in several key ways to urge the new bank to serve all Americans instead of using your money to serve the liberal agenda.